AdvocatesInc/advocate-docs/2) Definitions.md

 #### Viewable Minutes
 - Viewable Minutes
    Viewable Minutes are how long users where looking at the ad, as it was visible on screen.
-      ex, if the ad shows for 10 seconds every minute, after an hour long stream, it would have 10 viewable minutes
+      ex, if the ad shows for 10 seconds every minute, after an hour long stream, it would have 10 viewable minutes, multiplied by how many users were viewing it.